UNICEF’s role in Israel and Gaza

 5. How does UNICEF operate in Israel?

-Similar to as we have here in Canada, in high-income countries such as Israel, governments generally have adequate capacity to respond to emergencies.
+Similar to UNICEF’s presence in Canada, governments in high-income countries, such as Israel, generally have adequate capacity to respond to emergencies.
 In extraordinary circumstances, upon request from the government, UNICEF can extend support, such as psychosocial support for children.

 6. How does UNICEF operate in Gaza?